Start the tale at the beginning by clicking FAITH & EMPIRE — Chapter – 1

 “The coward can’t be too much of a threat, running away from his little brother like that,” one of the pilots offered from the front of the room and we had us a laugh at the pirate leader’s expense.

-“Ulyrik is something of an Orion among Orions, a possible future contender for their crown,” Captain Obey said.
-“He is much feared throughout the Hegemony.”
+“Ulyrik is something of an Orion among Orions, a possible future contender for the Hegemony crown,” Captain Obey said.
+“He is much feared throughout their empire.”

 “The other houses keep a wary eye on him, or so I. I. believes,” Colonel L’Amour concurred.
 “Be that as it may, let us not underestimate Lugo.
 His sibling never backed him against a wall as we are about to do.
 Additionally, when he fled the Hegemony, Lugo took his personal guard of a hundred Mandrillion with him.”